Bit Blasting Probabilistic Programs: Motivating Examples

 The first four lines of the probabilistic program in Figure~\ref{fig:gene} use a beta distribution as the prior probability of each of $T$ genes occurring in the general population.
 The syntax \texttt{flip}$(\theta)$ denotes a Bernoulli random variable with success probability $\theta$.
 On line~\ref{line:collectgene}, the program uses the syntax \texttt{reduce(|, gene)} to denote the expression \(\bigvee_{i = 1}^{T} \texttt{gene[i]}\).
 In other words, the patient is considered to have diabetes if at least one of the genes is expressed.
 What follows is multiple readings of the patient's blood sugar level.
 For each reading a random variable first defines the blood sugar depending on whether they have diabetes.
 Then we use the syntax \texttt{observe} (\(y, v\)) to condition on the random variable \(y\) having the value \(v\) --- in the program this is used to condition on actual blood-sugar readings from the patient.
 Finally, on line~\ref{line:expectation}, the program queries for the expectation of the posterior distribution of the occurrence of the first gene.

 Figure~\ref{fig:logical_plot} shows the results of inference with a timeout of 20 minutes on this program using different inference algorithms, as the number of genes (T) increases.
-Stan uses Hamiltonian Monte Carlo, which does not directly support the discrete random variables.
+Stan uses Hamiltonian Monte Carlo, which does not directly support discrete random variables.
 Instead, they are marginalized out, either manually or automatically using variable elimination~\cite{gorinova2019automatic}.
-As shown in the figure, Stan times out when there are more than 15 genes --- as its strategy scales exponentially in T. The same issue of exponential blowup plagues Psi~\cite{gehr2016psi}, which employs a symbolic approach to perform exact inference.
-As the figure shows, the universal sampling methods MCMC with Metropolis Hastings kernel (WebPPL MH) and Sequential Monte Carlo (WebPPL SMC) can scale and provide reasonable accuracy.
+As shown in the figure, Stan times out when there are more than 15 genes --- as its strategy scales exponentially in T. The same issue of exponential blowup plagues GuBPI~\cite{https://doi.org/10.48550/arxiv.2204.02948}, which employs a combination of symbolic evaluation and discretization to find upper and lower bounds.
+As the figure shows, the universal sampling methods MCMC with a Metropolis Hastings kernel (WebPPL MH) and Sequential Monte Carlo (WebPPL SMC) can scale and provide reasonable accuracy.
+Exact inference strategy Psi~\cite{gehr2016psi} also scales well with the number of discrete random variables when the program is written to avoid a large discrete state space.
 AQUA discretizes hybrid programs~\cite{huang2021aqua} but does not support this program.

+Our system and approach, \hybit{}, scales to 50 genes and has the least absolute error among approximate inference algorithms.
+The program, when written in \hybit{}, is represented by its discrete bit-level abstraction.
+The user, while writing the program can employ the \hybit{} API to replace all continuous distributions (specifically on Lines~\ref{line:belief},~\ref{line:person1},~\ref{line:person2} in Figure~\ref{fig:gene}) with their bit blasted discrete approximations.
+As a result, we now have a discrete program with distributions over Boolean and fixed-point numbers.
+Note that now \texttt{observe} on Line~\ref{line:data1} conditions on the fact that the value of the discrete distribution for \texttt{blood\_sugar1} lies in the interval corresponding to the value \texttt{79}.